 In addition, parents-to-be must budget for expenses outside of a brief hospital stay because each phase (conception, pregnancy, childbirth, and first year) has often unforeseen factors affecting their total cost.

-Below, we break down the key variables in each of four phases.
+Below, we break down the key variables in each of the four phases.
 Note the unusual factors in your checklist.
 Prepare for the worst, but hope for the best.

 Trying to Conceive: Cost for Couples